 What changes are being made?

 The threshold of $2 million is being reduced to $750,000 and the withholding tax is being increased to 12.5% of the purchase price.
 This means that buyers of property worth $750,000 or more are required to withhold 12.5% of the purchase price and pay those funds to the ATO following settlement, unless the seller provides the buyer with a Clearance Certificate.

 The changes are due to apply to all relevant contracts entered into from 1 July 2017.

 What happens if a buyer fails to comply?

 If a buyer does not receive a Clearance Certificate from the seller and fails to pay 12.5% of the purchase price to the ATO, they will become personally liable to pay this amount as a penalty.

 What should we be doing as Agents?

 If you are listing a property which is likely to sell for around $750,000 or more, where possible, you should have any sellers who are Australian residents make an application for their Clearance Certificate prior to the property actually being sold.
-This will ensure settlement is not delayed due to this process.
+This will ensure conveyancing is not delayed due to this process.
 Application forms can be downloaded directly from the ATO here.